 The son had a full face helmet on, that I thought was a bit of overkill

 On the way back we walked down the White Blazed trail to where it intersected with the Lower and Upper Mulikin Trails and then went a way that I used to ride many years ago before I found the Lower Mulikin Trail.
-It's an old trail that leads to an old skidder path that hooks up to the Old Jalopy Trail.
+It's an old trail that leads to an old skidder path that hooks up to the Hunter's Tree Stand Trail.
 Right off this trail is a tree stand that someone erected and locked it to the tree that it is on.

 Given the nature of this trail being so straight and the fact that it goes right past the tree stand I would assume that it was made of the hunter/owner of the tree stand.
 No competent mountain biker worth his or her weight would bother making a trail so straight.
 Given the amount of area in this part of the forest you could create a serpentine route that would easily stretch the length of the trail to at least another mile.
 Not to mention using a fall line climb after the stream crossing, too.